-After IST, my visiting girlfriend and I were planning on traveling back up to my post so that I could show her a little slice of life up in cozy little Mora.
-Since we were already in Kribi we decided to make a few stops along the way to hit some of the tourist attractions Cameroon has to offer.
-We headed for Buea where fellow CED Erica was kind enough to host us, and what a magnificent host she was!
-(Thank you for not complaining when we used all your water reserves).
+After IST since I was already in Kribi I decided to make a few stops along the way to hit some of the tourist attractions Cameroon has to offer.
+I headed for Buea where fellow CED Erica was kind enough to host, and what a magnificent host she was!
+(Thank you for not complaining when I used all your water reserves).
 Buea is conveniently located at the foot of Mt.
 Cameroon: active volcano, largest in west Africa blah blah, check Wikipedia.
 It’s also a short 30 minute drive from Limbe, a beautiful beach resort town.

 On Monday the 17th of December we did a day trip to Limbe spending the morning at the Limbe Wildlife Center and the afternoon on the beach.
 The wildlife center is a rehabilitation project for orphaned primates.
 There were gorillas, chimps, I think orangutan, drills, mandrills, an alligator, a python, and some monkeys of which I don’t remember the name of the species.
 We spent hours sitting there and watching the drills socialize in their little habitat.

 It was lots of fun to see the different cliques and watch how the larger males would assert their alpha dominance, getting first dibs on food and nice shady spots.
 There were different groups hanging out together, every once in a while a little fight would break out but would eventually be broken-up by one of the larger males.
 Then there were the quiet neutral ones who would keep to themselves on the outskirts near the fence, they just calmly sat there with their elbows on their knees observing their surroundings and occasionally chewing on a banana peel.